Igglybuff/awesome-piracy/readme.md

 - [Privacy.com](https://privacy.com/) Privacy creates secure virtual cards and completes checkout forms for you, saving you time and money while masking your real card details.
 - [/f/Piracy](https://raddle.me/f/Piracy) Raddle forum for Piracy
 - [2019 Oscar DVD Screeners](https://whereyouwatch.com/articles/here-are-the-2019-oscar-dvd-screeners/) List of DVD screeners for 2019's Oscars
+- [Academy Awards 2019 Screeners Megathread](https://www.reddit.com/r/Piracy/comments/aaqc0b/academy_awards_2019_screeners_megathread/) Post by /u/idoideas listing all available DVDSCR releases for 2019
 - [iNFekt](https://infekt.ws/) A text viewer application that has been carefully designed around its main task: viewing and presenting NFO files.
 - [How To Get Everything On Netflix](https://www.reddit.com/r/NetflixViaVPN/comments/4z5fiq/how_to_get_everything_on_netflix_not_only_the_us/d6t00gv) Posted by /u/huldre99
 - [TheTrove](https://thetrove.net/) The Trove is a non-profit website dedicated to content archival and long-term preservation of RPGs.
 - [serials](http://www.serials.ws/) Serial keys for software that may or may not work.
 - [scenerules](https://scenerules.org/) NFOs with rules and guidelines for scene releasing standards.
 - [SceneLinkList](https://www.scenelinklist.com/) SceneLinkList is a project initiated to display and share as many scene and warez links as possible.
+- [castnow](https://github.com/xat/castnow) Castnow is a command-line utility that can be used to play back media files on your Chromecast device.

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.